 - Ideally, we would like to have funding before the fee bills.
 We will award and won't bill LOSFA until 14th day.
 Until that time, we will float it.
-LSUS Campus - We post the award to the student account, and then after the census date we bill LOSFA for those funds.
+We have to wait until census to avoid making changes because of enrollment level or outside scholarships. - LSUS Campus - In the awarding, we post the award to the student account, and then after the census date we bill LOSFA for those funds.
+They send us a billing file and then we award the dollars.
 That protects us because if we award it up front, they may not be eligible.
 We disburse it after we get the money, which can be a month later.
 Some campuses will post it on the award early and some will wait.
-LCTCS - There are specific rules around recalculating when other funding received which is burdensome.
-LSUS Campus - Since it has not been reduced over the years, maybe we could receive a guaranteed portion of our allocation earlier.
+LCTCS - There are very specific rules around recalculating when other funding received which is burdensome.
+Students change enrollment levels or receive other funding, and then we recalculate and redistribute funds to other students. - LSUS Campus - Since it has not been reduced over the years, maybe we could receive a guaranteed portion of our allocation earlier.
 LSUS Campus - We don't have our allocation until July.
-So, the award is not a resource on the fee bill.
-LSUS Campus - We have not received additional funding even as our student numbers increase. - SUS Campus
+So, the award is not a resource on the fee bill. - LSUS Campus - We have not received additional funding even as our student numbers increase.
+SUS Campus factor in students' planning if they do not know whether they will get an award until after they have already made critical enrollment decisions: whether to enroll, where to go, and how many classes to take.
+For enrollment changes or withdrawals, the state could review the academic progress requirements to receive future funding or consider billing the few over-awarded students rather than delaying payment to all recipients.
+If the 60% requirement were removed, that should reduce many of the over-award scenarios for receipt of outside scholarship or other funding.